moorepants/eme185/content/pages/microcontrollers.rst

 During the lecture and studio we will lead you through a tutorial that introduces you to using a lightweight microcontroller called the Arduino_.
-This first lesson will use an emulator for the hardware and we will cover the basics about programming the microcontroller.
-The following week we will have an hour long activity in the studio sessions where you will get to work with the real hardware and will implement a simple control system in pairs of two people.
+This first lesson will use an *emulator* for the hardware and we will cover the basics about programming the microcontroller.
+The following week we will have a three hour long activity in the studio sessions where you will get to work with the real hardware and will implement a simple control system in pairs of two people.

 .. _Microcontrollers: https://en.wikipedia.org/wiki/Microcontroller
 .. _Arduino: https://www.arduino.cc